Nikon P900 vs Panasonic FZ2500

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The FZ2500 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the P900 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the P900 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P950.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the P900 and FZ2500 can be found, respectively, in the Nikon P900 Manual (free pdf) or the online Panasonic FZ2500 Manual.

 So what conclusions can be drawn?
 Is the Nikon P900 better than the Panasonic FZ2500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.